 - Germany's most modern and largest production of nacelles for offshore wind turbines starts regular operations

-Siemens Gamesa Renewable Energy (SGRE) has officially inaugurated its nacelle plant in Cuxhaven, Germany, at a ceremony attended by the the German State Secretary Enak Ferlemann, together with additional politicians and members of the company’s Board.
+Siemens Gamesa Renewable Energy (SGRE) has officially inaugurated its nacelle plant in Cuxhaven, Germany, at a ceremony attended by the State Secretary Enak Ferlemann, together with additional politicians and members of the company’s Board.
 At this ultra-modern production facility, Siemens Gamesa assembles the nacelles for wind turbines used at sea.
 The processes in the plant as well as the transport to the marine wind power plants are particularly efficient in order to further reduce the costs of electricity generated on the open water.